– Hey, Miguel, how are you doing in Rio? Where are you living? In Copacabana?

 7- THERE ARE NO ROBBERIES

 The security issue in a favela is pretty crazy.
-Most people think that, as you get close, you will be robbed of even your clothes, but it’s not like that.
-As I mentioned, there may be some shootings depending on the community (and not in all of them), but as for robberies, assaults, etc., the favela is the safest place in Rio de Janeiro.
-Absolutely no one is going to assault you in a favela.
-You can walk with an iPhone in your hand, showing your gringo face … and it’s all good!
-No one is going to mess with you.
+Most people think that, as you get close, you will be robbed of even your clothes, but it’s not always like that.
+As I mentioned, there may be some shootings depending on the community (and not in all of them), but as for robberies, assaults, etc., it’s not common.

 The creation of hostels and apartments for foreigners is speeding the process of gentrification in many communities.
 Real estate speculation and the government’s interest in collecting more taxes have caused prices in the favelas to soar.
 Many people benefit from these measures, while others are seriously harmed.
 The controversy continues.